Metering

 Tables are database objects that contain all the data in a database.
 In tables, data is logically organized in a row-and-column format similar to a spreadsheet.

-You have seen how to configure data sources and data-ingestion APIs, also called Data Source and Raw Metrics, respectively, in Zenskar parlance.
+You have seen how to configure data sources and data-ingestion APIs.
 There are two types of data that these sources can send: raw metrics and aggregates.
-It is important to remember that aggregates are actionable data whereas raw metrics are not.
-If the data ingested by Zenskar is raw metrics, further filtering is necessary to derive aggregates, as shown in Fig. 8.
+It is important to remember that aggregates are actionable data derived from raw metrics.
+If the data ingested by Zenskar is raw metrics, further filtering is necessary to derive aggregates, as shown in Fig. 2.

 📖